-If you’ve been following the headlines about manufacturing jobs over the past year, you know we’re at the intersection of two concurrent crises:
+If you’ve been following the headlines about the manufacturing workforce over the past year, you know we’re at the intersection of two concurrent crises:

 - The Great Resignation has led to more manufacturing workers quitting their jobs than workers in any other industry.